EdSaleh/web.ts/README.md

 #web.ts
 Create Web Apps the Object Oriented way.
-An Easier, faster, and efficient way to create websites.
+An Easier, Faster, and Efficient way to create websites.

 * For pages, you create a ts class file that extends web.ts.Page.
+You fetch a document and populate them and then render them by overriding View() and Render() methods and start the process using instance.Load() method

 * For lists, create a ts class that extends web.ts.List<T>.
+You fetch a document and populate items using the template document render them by overrding View().
+Add(), Remove() methods in class and start process using instance.List(arr:T).

 ##Pages